Skip to main content

 Already using the async POST /tts + GET /tts/status flow?

-• When to switch: choose v1/speech for short prompts, low latency, and direct playback; keep job‑based TTS for long/batch generation and webhook workflows.
+• When to switch: choose v1/audio/speech for short prompts, low latency, and direct playback; keep job-based TTS for long/batch generation and webhook workflows.

-• Parameter mapping: textinput, voice stays voice, output_formatformat, speed/controls map directly when supported.
+• Parameter mapping: text -> input, voice stays voice, and output format can be requested with response_format when supported.

-• Retries/timeouts: v1/speech returns inline; implement client‑side timeouts and simple retries on 5xx.
+• Retries/timeouts: v1/audio/speech returns inline; implement client-side timeouts and simple retries on 5xx.

 See Also